-Pears are something that we all enjoy – both of my sons love them as snacks, as do I. While we are pretty seasonal with many things, pears are something we will eat year round.
+Pears are something that we all enjoy - both of my sons love them as snacks, as do I. While we can get them all year round, they do somehow seem to taste that bit better when in season more locally.
+So, I try to make the most of them then.

-The candied pecans are really quick to make – all you do is:
+The candied pecans are really quick to make as all you do is:

 - Tip them on some parchment paper and let them cool.

-You can keep them in a sealed box for a few weeks and use them on a whole range of things, such as this salad or as I have a few times, on top of my banana oatmeal.
+You can keep the nuts in a sealed box at room temperature for a few weeks and use them on a whole range of things, such as with other salads or on top of my banana oatmeal.
+They're addictively good, so you might want to make extra!

 Putting together the pear gorgonzola salad